 Gather together a file.
 Find all the emails, estimates and quotations that you sent and received.
-Make a note of changes to specifications, delivery issues or adverse weather conditions etc. It’s important that you check through your paperwork and make sure you are clear on what was agreed, but also how things have evolved.
+Make a note of changes to specifications, delivery issues or adverse weather conditions etc. It’s important that you check through your paperwork and make sure you are clear not only on what was agreed, but also how things have evolved.
 You might want to summarise this information to establish how, and why, the delays have occurred.
 From this you’ll then have a picture of what delays could be seen as fair and reasonable, and which are not.

 Talk to your builder and explain your concerns.
 If you’re struggling to speak to him directly, then write to him.
 In any case, it makes sense to reiterate your concerns in writing as this will get his attention, and make it seem more urgent.

 You have to give the contractor a last chance to finish the building work.
 Unless you have already repeatedly made it clear that it was important that the work had to be finished by a certain date.
 In your letter, outline what works are left to do, and inform your builder that the work has to be finished by a certain date.
 Make sure the date is achievable, but be firm.
 Let the builder know that you are serious, and that you know what you’re entitled to.